 Under the Judicial and Legal Studies (Continuing Professional Development Programme) Regulations 2012, every law practitioner and legal officer must participate in CPD Programmes organised by the IJLS for not less than 12 hours during every academic year, and pay a yearly fee in that respect.
 The Regulations also provide that out of the 12 compulsory CPD hours, at least 2 CPD hours must be earned for courses on Ethics and Professional Responsibility.

 Since its inception, the IJLS has organised a number of courses and workshops for the Judiciary and for the three branches of the legal profession in Mauritius.
 The courses are conducted by members of the legal profession, judiciary, experts, academia, foreign faculty invited by the Institute.
 For the first academic year from 3rd September, 2012 to 30th August 2013, the IJLS conducted 63 CPD courses totalling 182 CPD hours for the law practitioners, 6 seminars for judges of the Supreme Court, 6 workshops for magistrates and 3 full day courses for court administrators.
-Details of courses conducted may be downloaded here
+Details regarding number of CPD courses conducted (2015-2019) may be downloaded here.

 Pursuant to section 5A(6)(a) of the Law Practitioners (Amendment) Act 2011, the IJLS is under an obligation to devise induction courses for those prospective barristers who hold professional qualifications from foreign jurisdictions recognised by the law, before they can be called to the bar in Mauritius.
 In the first academic year, the IJLS organised one such induction course for prospective barristers and in the second academic year, the IJLS will be organising two such induction courses for prospective barristers.
-Details on induction courses for prospective barristers are here.